 Sending Out Pre-Recorded Data

-There are many more Connectors that are able to run in stream mode.
+Many more Connectors can run in stream mode.

 2: Creating an Email Notification Service

 Rising water levels due to rainfall, dam release, or snowmelt often mean danger.
-With the knowledge of what is considered a dangerous water level at each of the stations, we can easily create an automated email notification service.
+Knowing what is considered a dangerous water level at each station, we can easily create an automated email notification service.
 This workspace runs in the background, constantly monitoring water levels, ready to alert in the case of a flood.
 Not only does this improve response time, but it means that as long as the system is up and running, you don’t need to worry about checking the current water levels yourself.
-All of this is made possible with FME’s TestFilter transformer and Emailer transformer.
+This is made possible with FME’s TestFilter transformer and Emailer transformer.

 Retrieving Values From the WebSocketReceiver